 A major contributing factor is genetics—if your mom or dad had varicose veins, you are more likely to experience the same problem.
 But other factors can play a role in vein disease.
 And these include advanced age, pregnancy or menopause, blood clots and obesity.

 Job related hazards, like extended sitting or standing, can also contribute to this issue.
-Even your diet plays a role, since some unhealthy foods can impact your circulation.
+As such, teachers, nurses and hairdressers may have a higher risk than those in other professions.
+But even your diet plays a role, since some unhealthy foods can impact your circulation.
 Plus, constipation increases your risk for varicose veins, so foods that take a toll on digestion can hurt your vein health.

 And that’s not all you need to worry about.
 Because, as it turns out, staying in one position for too long takes a toll on your veins, too.
 In fact, it can lead to the same kind of blood pooling we see in people with malfunctioning valves.